 What kind of camera and lens do you use?
 What camera should I buy?
-To answer these questions, I have to remind you that like many others I’m still in the learning process.
+Before I answer these questions, I have to remind you that like many others I’m still learning.
+I’m not an expert.
 To be honest, I don’t know all the little technical things about cameras.
 I understand only the most important things that I find I need to know.

 Start with basics

 The real truth is that when you are just starting out with photography, then you don’t need an extra expensive camera gear.
 All you need is a basic camera, desire to learn and practice.
 When you are just starting, then obviously it’s better to have some DSLR camera to learn the basics.
 However, nowadays I have heard many good stories about mirrorless cameras.
 I’m still old-fashioned, and I love traditional DSLR cameras.

 If you ask me, what kind of camera should you buy, then I would say that you have to think where you are and what is your goal.
 If you are just starting, then honestly I would say that take whatever camera you can and just start learning and practicing.
 It doesn’t matter if it’s Nikon, Sony or Canon.
 Don’t overthink about the brand and just start shooting.
 Of course, you should read all kind of reviews and consider your budget, but the most important thing is just to start.
 Find a way and don’t make any excuses.
 If you are already a professional, then you obviously have your preferences, and you probably know what you would like to buy.

 Why I use Nikon?

 Nikon just came to me.
 Honestly.
 I got my first camera Nikon D90 as a gift from my lovely father.
 I didn’t even choose the brand it just came to me.
 I’m a very lucky girl.
 It was a fantastic gift, but the only condition was that I had to take 200 different images every month.